Q. What exactly is SFAS and what are its goals?

 Q. Who runs SFAS?

 A. SFAS has a Board of Directors that plans and conducts our programs and other activities.
-Our nine directors are unpaid volunteers.
-Meetings of the Board, typically monthly, are presided over by President & Chief Troublemaker Alón Sagee, and Senior Vice President Leslie Lundin (both of whom were instrumental in forming SFAS), but all of the directors contribute to SFAS operations and event planning.
+Our directors are unpaid volunteers.
+Meetings of the Board, typically bi-monthly, are presided over by the President of the Society, but all of the directors contribute to SFAS operations and event planning.

 For more about our directors, see https://sanfranciscoaudiophilesociety.com/about/leadership-team/